Betsy Head Park: Pool

 The pool area is west of the bathhouse, taking up much of the block between Livonia Avenue to the south and Dumont Avenue to the north.
 The main pool is rectangular, measuring 330 by 165 ft with the longer axis running north–south, and has a depth of 4.25 ft.
 A cement deck surrounds the pool and is encircled by a chain link fence.
 Two small islands are in the center of the pool and contain triangular-capped filtration systems.
 Until the pool was renovated in the early 1980s, these islands contained fountains.

 The diving pool was south of the main pool.
 After it was infilled in 2005–2006, the space has contained a volleyball court.
 A storage area used by NYC Parks is on the east side of the pool area.

 Concrete bleachers, along with a filter house, were on the southern side of the pool area adjacent to the volleyball court.
-The concrete bleachers were built with the original bathhouse in 1917 and were surrounded by a wall made of Flemish bond brick.
+The concrete bleachers were built with the original bathhouse in 1917 and were surrounded by a wall made of Flemish bond brickwork.
 The space underneath the bleachers contained five circular windows facing toward Livonia Avenue to the south.
 The bleacher was replaced with a new entrance in 2021.
 A two-story brick filter house is to the west and contains a metal doorway and short flight of steps that leads to Livonia Avenue.
 The former bleachers and filter house area are surrounded by a chain link fence.